skagedal/tracker/README.md

 # tracker

-A simple command line program to help keep track of work time.
+A simple command line program to help keep track of work time, storing data in a simple per-week text file.

 Run `tracker start` to start working.
 It might look like this (I use `$` here to represent your shell prompt):